Device authentication options

 - Advantages: supported by resource constrained devices.
 Low network overhead.
 Easy to provision and use.

 - Disadvantages: may be easily intercepted while using un-encrypted network connection (HTTP instead of HTTPS, MQTT without TLS/SSL, etc).

 - X.509 Certificates - PKI and TLS standard.

 X.509 Certificate based authentication is used in two-way SSL mode.

-- Advantages: high level of security using encrypted network connection and public key infrastructure.
+- Advantages: high level of security using the encrypted network connection and public key infrastructure.

 - Disadvantages: not supported by some resource constrained devices.
-Affect battery and CPU usage.
+Affects battery and CPU usage.

 Device credentials need to be provisioned to corresponding device entity on the server.